Metropolis of Thessaloniki

 The Metropolis of Thessaloniki (Ιερά Μητρόπολις Θεσσαλονίκης) is a Greek Orthodox metropolitan see based in the city of Thessaloniki in Central Macedonia, Greece.
 It is part of the so-called "New Lands", belonging to the jurisdiction of the Ecumenical Patriarchate of Constantinople but being administered by the Church of Greece.
 The see traces its history to its foundation by the Apostle Paul in the 1st century.
-Since 2004, the incumbent metropolitan is Filotheos Theocharis.
+Since 2023, the incumbent metropolitan is Filotheos Theocharis.

 History

 In its early centuries, the see of Thessaloniki became the metropolitan diocese of the Roman province of Macedonia.
-After the creation of major ecclesiastical jurisdictions, the see of Thessalonica was subordinated to the Patriarch of Rome, rising to become the archbishopric of the Eastern Illyricum.
+After the creation of major ecclesiastical jurisdictions, the see of Thessalonica was subordinated to the patriarch of Rome, rising to become the archbishopric of the Eastern Illyricum.
+Archbishopric of Justiniana Prima, covering modern day Serbia, Montenegro and western Bulgaria, was detached in 535.
 Roman control—and the use of Latin as a liturgical language—continued until c.
-733, when the see was transferred to the jurisdiction of the Patriarch of Constantinople.
+733, when the see was transferred to the jurisdiction of the patriarch of Constantinople.
 Under Constantinople, it was reduced in status to a "simple" metropolitan see, with 5 to 12 suffragan sees, although the metropolitans continued to use the title of "archbishop" as well.